International Planning and Development (MSc) 12 months Postgraduate Programme By Cardiff University |TopUniversities

 This course spans the disciplines of spatial planning and development studies, enabling you to acquire the knowledge and critical understanding to make a significant contribution to the design and management of cities.

 Core teaching focuses on issues of development and underdevelopment, city futures in a globalising world, and creation of space and place within different political, cultural, economic and environmental contexts.
-Options enable you to follow specialisms in urban design, real estate and housing – or a general route with options in planning, environment, transport, real estate, site planning, regeneration and housing.
-The dissertation is an opportunity for you to develop your specialist interests.
+Optional modules on the environment, urban design, transport, real estate, and site planning are also available while the dissertation is an opportunity for you to develop your specialist interests.

 Admission Requirements